Improving quality of life in the context of work and study

 Quality of life is a major issue.
 Campus sites are multi-faceted places for studying, working, meeting people and living together © Arthur Pequin

-Taking into account psychosocial risks, seeking work-life balance, promoting and educating health at work and for studies as well as granting trust and recognition to each and every one are all factors that contribute to individual and collective well-being, thus enhancing the University of Bordeaux's performance and attractiveness.
+Taking psychosocial risks into account, seeking a work-life balance, promoting and educating people about health in the context of work and study, and the trust placed in and recognition given to each individual are all factors that help to ensure our individual and collective well-being, thereby promoting the University of Bordeaux’s performance and appeal.

-An initiative to improve the quality of life at work was launched in 2017 and reinforced in 2019 by the development of a dedicated master plan.
+An initiative to improve quality of life in the workplace was launched in 2017 and will be consolidated in 2019 with the development of a dedicated master plan.

 Quality of life at work: a priority